-When using ITI Transaction 8 as the patient identity feed, ITI TF-2a: 3.8 defines the format requirements for the patient identifier in PID-3.
+When using the [ITI-8] transaction as the patient identity feed, ITI TF-2a: 3.8 defines the format requirements for the patient identifier in PID-3.
 Specifically, the value for PID-3.4, Assigning Authority can be omitted, expressed using the first subcomponent (namespace ID) or the second and third subcomponents (universal ID and universal ID type).
 These rules shall apply in this profile:

 - 1. If the Patient Identity Source does not include a value for PID-3.4, Assigning Authority, then - a.
 PID-3, Patient Identifier List, is constrained to include one entry referring to one identifier. - b.
 The Patient Identity Source and Document Registry shall agree that all messages from this source shall refer to a single assigning authority. - 2.
 If PID-3.4 does contain a value for PID-3.4, Assigning Authority, then - a.
 The Patient Identifier Source may send multiple patient identifiers with properly formatted components.
 The Document Registry shall be responsible for selecting the one identifier from the Patient Identifier List (not necessarily in the first position) that is too used to register the selected patient. - b.
 As specified in ITI TF-2a: 3.8, the value for PID-3.4, Assigning Authority, can be expressed using the first subcomponent (namespace ID) or the second and third subcomponents (universal ID and universal ID type).
-Both methods shall be accepted by the Document Registry and shall be considered as equivalent.

-When using Transaction [ITI-44], the Assigning Authority is required.
+Both methods shall be accepted by the Document Registry and shall be considered as equivalent. - When using the [ITI-44] transaction as the patient identity feed, the Assigning Authority is required.

-Transactions [ITI-41] and [ITI-42] express patient ID as a string that is not parsed using typical HL7 parsing logic; please refer to requirements for Patient ID in those transactions.
+Transactions [ITI-18], [ITI-41] and [ITI-42] express patient ID as a string that is not parsed using typical HL7 parsing logic; please refer to requirements for Patient ID in those transactions.
 Document Registry actors will have to map between the Patient ID feed provided in [ITI-8] or [ITI-44] as described above and the PID provided by those transactions in this profile.

-XDS.b implementations shall support either Patient Identity Feed (ITI TF-2a: 3.8) or Patient Identity Feed HL7v3 (ITI TF-2b: 3.44) or both.
+3080 XDS.b implementations shall support either Patient Identity Feed [ITI-8] (ITI TF-2a: 3.8) or Patient Identity Feed HL7v3 [ITI-44] (ITI TF-2b: 3.44) or both.
 It is important to note that the version of HL7 implemented by XDS.b and Patient Identity Feed in a single domain or community need to match in order to allow interoperability.
-In the case of mixed scenarios, translation between Patient Identity Feed (ITI TF-2a: 3.8) and Patient Identity Feed HL7v3 (ITI TF-2b: 3.44) will be required via a bridge or interface engine.
+In the case of mixed scenarios, translation between Patient Identity Feed [ITI-8] and Patient Identity Feed HL7v3 [ITI-44] will be required via a bridge or interface engine.